Luke 16:19-17:10

 Luke 17

-1 Jesus said to his disciples, ‘Some bad things in this world will make other people do wrong things.
+1 Jesus said to his disciples, ‘Some things in this world will cause people to do wrong things.
 You can be sure about that.
 But God will punish anyone who makes these bad things happen.
-2 These other people may not seem to be important.
-But you must not make them do wrong things.
-Do not do that!
-It would be better if someone tied a big stone round your neck, and then he threw you into the sea.
+2 It would be better for that person if someone tied a big stone around his neck and then threw him into the sea.
+Nobody should ever cause anyone who believes in me to do wrong things, even if they do not seem to be important people.

 3 Be careful how you live.
-If your Christian brother does something wrong, speak to him.
-Tell him that he has done a bad thing.
+If another believer does something wrong, warn him about it.
 He may say, “I am sorry for what I did.
 I will not do it again.”
 If he says that, you must forgive him.
-4 Your brother may do a bad thing to you seven times in one day.
-He may turn to you each time and say, “I am sorry for what I did.
+4 Your brother may do a bad thing against you seven times in one day.
+He may come to you each time and say, “I am sorry for what I did.
 I will not do it again.”
 If he does that, you must forgive him every time.’

-5 The apostles said to the Lord Jesus, ‘Help us to believe more and more in God.’
+5 The apostles said to the Lord Jesus, ‘Help us to trust God more than we do.’

-6 The Lord replied, ‘You may believe in God only a very little bit, like a very small seed.
-Even if you only believe that little bit, you could say to this tree, “Pull yourself out of the ground and plant yourself in the sea.”
+6 The Lord replied, ‘You may believe in God only a little bit, like a very small seed.
+Even then, you could say to this tree, “Pull yourself out of the ground and plant yourself in the sea.”
 Then the tree would obey you.